Designing Effective Microstrip to CPW Transitions

 Figure 1 - 3D model of the transition from microstrip line to CPW (a) top view of the model, (b) bottom view of the model

-The layout of the transition from Microstrip to CPW is depicted in figure 2, the gemeometrical results are summarized in table 1.
+The layout of the transition from Microstrip to CPW is illustrated in Figure 2, with the geometric results summarized in Table 1.

 Layout of the microstrip-to-CPW transition structure with a shortended microstrip stub.

-Figure 2 - Layout of the microstrip-to-CPW transition structure with a shortended microstrip stub
+Figure 2 - Layout of the microstrip-to-CPW transition structure with a shortened microstrip stub

 table